unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 ```

 ## Entrypoint functions
-In the example above, an Entrypoint function is used to return custom content based on the context of a route.
+In the example above, an entrypoint function is used to return custom content based on the context of a route.
 Entrypoint functions take a single argument, a [`Context`](#uixcontext) object and return a `Entrypoint` or `Promise<Entrypoint>`.

 Example:
 ```tsx